C

 About Me

-I'm a hard-working, proactive and diligent person in my second year of studying Commercial Interior Design at Billy Blue College of Design in Sydney.
+I am a hard-working, proactive and diligent person in my final year of studying Commercial Interior Design at Billy Blue College of Design in Sydney.

 Private holiday house - NSW South Coast